RetroPie/RetroPie-Docs/docs/EmulationStation.md

 | ![es-added-to-custom-collection](https://user-images.githubusercontent.com/8508804/31518291-29af22ce-af75-11e7-8b02-947eb1765e09.png) |
 | :---: |

+6. After adding the games you want in your collection, you can finish editing the collection by either:
+a) going to any game list, pressing `Select` and selecting "**FINISH EDITING 'YOUR CUSTOM' COLLECTION**", or
-6. After adding the games you want in your collection, go to "**GAME COLLECTIONS SETTINGS**" menu and then select "**FINISH EDITING 'YOUR CUSTOM' COLLECTION**".
+b) going to "**GAME COLLECTIONS SETTINGS**" menu and then select "**FINISH EDITING 'YOUR CUSTOM' COLLECTION**".

 | ![es-finish-editing-custom-collection](https://user-images.githubusercontent.com/8508804/31546747-fdde5b20-affa-11e7-86ae-970427d84a2c.png) |
 | :---: |